About the Team

 Collaboration: Noor Majan & Al Amana Center

-For more information on this program and the Al Amana Centre please visit www.alamanacentre.org.
+For further details about this program and to learn more about the Al Amana Centre, please visit their website.

 Noor Majan and AALIM: The Rihla Program